refraction-ray/general-notes/projects/qp-MBL.md

 * science.aaa7432, supp: formula for non-interacting imbalance evolving. stationary imbalance is expected as $I(\infty)\propto (w-w_c)^\eta$.
 * time evolving of r-MBL,  Griffith region in thermal side, $S\propto t^{1/z}$, $I\propto t^{-\chi}$.
 Krylov space time evolution.
 * [1812.10283](https://arxiv.org/pdf/1812.10283.pdf): formula on fractal dimensions
+* Interesting quatities: typical DOS $$\rho(E)=\exp(\frac{1}{L}\sum_{i=1}^L\log \rho_i(E))$$.
+This order parameter is finite in the delocalized phase, zero in the localized phase, and goes to zero at the transition.
+This value can be calculated by kernel polynomial method efficiently.
+For details on this ,see PRL 114, 146601 (2015).
+This quantity is claimed to be easily generalize to many-body version.

 ## More MBL paper reading

 ### 1906.10701

 Compute correlator in random Heisenberg model, including SzSz and S+S-.
 They found that the distribution of such correlator is deviating from Gaussian in thermal phase by charaterizing KL divergence (interesting to further understand why there is a deviation peak in thermal phase instead of MBL phase), which may be the reason for rare thermal region and Griffith effect.
 Beside, they apply pertubation theory to argue some features in their results distribution.
+It may also be interesting to note that there are two drop near center peak for spin flip correlator in strong MBL phase.

 ## Future work